ietf/Moderators/unprofessional-commentary.md

 "Unprofessional commentary" is not further described in RFC 3005.
 In some ways, it is an unfortunate term because the IETF is not considered by all to be a professional organization, and norms concerning professionalism can vary widely based on culture and context.
 But it is the term we have for now.
 For ietf@ietf.org to be a more functional list, the term requires further description, which is what this document seeks to do.

 Judgments about what is considered unprofessional commentary will necessarily always be subjective.
 The boundary between appropriate and inappropriate list conduct will never be a bright line.
-Human behavior and communication does not lend itself to the same precision that protocol engineering does.
+Human behavior and communication do not lend themselves to the same precision that protocol engineering does.

 ## Descriptions